 Our research activities have been in collaboration with partners such as the Engineering and Physical Sciences Research Council (EPSRC) and the European Union.
 Industrial partners include clients from the aerospace, mechanical and nuclear sectors from the UK and abroad.

-Clients include Airbus, AWE, Aviation Industry Corporation of China (AVIC), BAE Systems, Boeing, Defence Science and Technology Laboratory (DSTL), EADS, Lockheed Martin, MBDA, Selex ES, Thales and UKAEA.
+Clients include Airbus, AWE, BAE Systems, Boeing, Defence Science and Technology Laboratory (DSTL), EADS, Lockheed Martin, MBDA, Selex ES, Thales and UKAEA.

 About our research